W.A. Horsley Gantt (1892 – 1980)

 Dr. Gantt’s life was marked by enormous energy and dedication.
 He was known as a behavioral biologist with an insatiable curiosity.
 Not measuring his life in coffee spoons nor fancy acquisitions, he was philosophical about it all.
 He felt his life was filled with abiding friendships, which mattered tremendously to him.
 He also spoke often of his concern for global human welfare.
 These expansive qualities are vividly reflected in his personal papers.

-My sister, Eleanor’s former husband, David N. White, is a renowned plastic surgeon and sculptor.
+Our sister, Eleanor’s former husband, David N. White, is a renowned plastic surgeon and sculptor.
 He got to know Dr. Gantt through Eleanor.
-Johns Hopkins Hospital had commissioned the bust of Dr. Gantt, which was to be featured in one of the new wings of the hospital.
-Before Dr. Gantt’s heath started to fail, he sat as a model for Dr. White.
+Johns Hopkins Hospital had commissioned the rendering of a bust of Dr. Gantt, which is featured in one of the new wings of the hospital.
+Before Dr. Gantt’s health started to fail, he sat as a model for Dr. White.
 Pictured below, the bronze sculpture is a lasting tribute to this great thinker and researcher of the human mind and our human condition.

 Bronze bust of Dr. W. A. Horsley Gantt (David N. White, MD, sculptor)